 One of the key issues for Leominster town is the problem of traffic flow through the town.
-This causes congestion and air quality issues at Bargates.
+This causes congestion and air quality issues at Bargates2.
 Our neighbourhood plan supports the option for addressing this issue via the construction of a new link road.
-A link road should be built irrespective of whether the urban expansion goes ahead or not.
+The provision of a link road would help address these issues and the Plan would support the link road being built even if the urban expansion does not go ahead.